 Spinal cord infarction is a rare but often devastating disorder caused by a wide array of pathologic states.
 Patients typically present with acute paraparesis or quadriparesis, depending on the level of the spinal cord involved.
 The diagnosis is generally made clinically, with neuroimaging to confirm the diagnosis and exclude other conditions.

-Anterior spinal artery syndrome — The most common clinical presentation of a spinal cord infarction is anterior spinal artery (ASA) syndrome [1,5,8].
+Anterior spinal artery syndrome — The most common clinical presentation of a spinal cord infarction is anterior spinal artery (ASA) syndrome [1,5,9].
 Consistent with its functional neuroanatomy, an ASA infarct typically presents as loss of motor function and pain/temperature sensation, with relative sparing of proprioception and vibratory sense below the level of the lesion .
 The acute stages are characterized by flaccidity and loss of deep tendon reflexes; spasticity and hyperreflexia develop over ensuing days and weeks.
-Autonomic dysfunction may be present and can manifest as hypotension (either orthostatic or frank hypotension), sexual dysfunction, and/or bowel and bladder dysfunction [4,10,11].
+Autonomic dysfunction may be present and can manifest as hypotension (either orthostatic or frank hypotension), sexual dysfunction, and/or bowel and bladder dysfunction [4,11,12].
+Chest pain with ECG changes has been reported in a patient with C7 to T1 spinal cord infarction .
 In the acute evaluation of patients, it is important to recognize that hypotension may be both a cause as well as a manifestation of spinal cord ischemia.
 If the lesion is in the rostral cervical cord, respiration is compromised.